interrobot/interrobot-plugin/examples/readme.md

 There are two ways to accomplish this.

-* Omit CSP (Content-Security-Policy) and/or X-Frame-Options headers on select plugin pages
+Your plugin HTML should include the following meta value, or HTTP header equivalent

-* Set the values for CSP to allow InterroBot client running on loopback.
+`<meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src 'self' data:">`

-Allowing the interro.bot domain will do nothing productive, InterroBot runs on 127.0.0.1:5001-5100
+Allowing the interro.bot domain will do nothing productive, InterroBot client runs on localhost (https://0.0.0.0)

 ## Basic Example